canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

     * Adjust this computer to use the local mirror (Y/n)? y

-The script then gives you the option to retrieve an image used for virtualization testing.
-If your site has good Internet connectivity, you may not need this image; but it's not a bad idea to have it on hand just in case.
-Note that the script skips this prompt if it detects an image already exists in ``/srv``.
-Although downloading the cloud image isn't nearly as time-consuming as mirroring the archives, it can take long enough that you may want to defer this action.
-You can download the cloud image later by launching ``maniacs-setup`` with the ``\-\-download-virtualization-image`` (or ``-d``) option.
+The script then gives you the option to retrieve a images used for virtualization testing.
+If your site has good Internet connectivity, you may not need these images; but it's not a bad idea to have them on hand just in case.
+Although downloading the cloud images isn't nearly as time-consuming as mirroring the archives, it can take long enough that you may want to defer this action.
+You can download the cloud images later by launching ``maniacs-setup`` with the ``\-\-download-virtualization-image`` (or ``-d``) option.

 ::